Logiqx/gps-details/docs/devices/coros/windsurfing/windsurfing-sony/README.md

 ### Outstanding Issue

-GP3S have observed that accuracy issues / spikes are far more prevalent on the APEX Pro / VERTIX when using windsurfing mode.
+GP3S have observed that accuracy issues / spikes are far more prevalent on the APEX Pro / VERTIX when using windsurfing mode, instead of speedsurfing mode.

 This is almost certainly due to the use of positional data for speeds, rather than the Doppler-derived speeds of the Sony chipset.
 This behavior is somewhat undesirable because people within the wider community also use the windsurfing mode, prone to inaccuracies and spikes.

 Our suggestion / preference would be for the windsurfing mode to process GNSS data in exactly the same way as the speedsurfing mode, once fixed.